Policy Statement

 The Board has the responsibility to hear and make recommendations regarding grievances of academic appointees against administrative action.
 A Board of Review is independent.
 No university official may interfere with, seek to influence, or advise it to halt its proceedings except as provided in this policy.

 The Board conducts two kinds of proceedings.
-It reviews complaints brought by academic appointees concerning adverse actions by university officials, and it hears appeals by academic appointees concerning sanctions imposed under university or campus misconduct policies such as Research Misconduct (ACA-30), Code of Academic Ethics (ACA-33), Policy on Faculty Disciplinary Procedures (BL-ACA-D27), or Discrimination, Harassment and Sexual Misconduct (UA-03).
+It reviews grievances brought by academic appointees concerning adverse actions by university officials, and it hears appeals by academic appointees concerning sanctions imposed under university or campus misconduct policies such as Research Misconduct (ACA-30), Code of Academic Ethics (ACA-33), Policy on Faculty Disciplinary Procedures (BL-ACA-D27), or Discrimination, Harassment and Sexual Misconduct (UA-03).

 B. Organization